 In this article, I will compare two tripods.
-In essence, one is lighter and more compact, which is advantageous for mountain hunting with large elevation to travel but with little vegetation to shoot over, and the other is a larger, more steady tripod well-suited for standing shooting to reach over vegetation, and when you will require enhanced stability.
+In essence, one is lighter and more compact, which is advantageous for mountain hunting with considerable elevation to travel but with little vegetation to shoot over, and the other is a larger, more steady tripod well-suited for standing shooting to reach over vegetation and when you will require enhanced stability.

-Both of these tripods will work very well for glassing, whether you are using binoculars or a spotting Both of these tripods will work very well for glassing, whether you are using binoculars or a spotting scope.
+Both tripods will work very well for glassing, whether using binoculars or a spotting scope.
 Both are simple to set up to get the height you need, whatever the terrain from which you are glassing.

 Whether you’re using it with gloves on in cold conditions, it’s a joy to work with.

 This past year, I was hunting Dall’s Sheep, and the Ascend-14 made a downhill shot highly straightforward.
-I was able to switch out my spotting scope and have my rifle locked and ready to go in a few seconds, all while choosing a shooting location that suited me in terms of remaining hidden and comfortable.
+I could switch out my spotting scope and have my rifle locked and ready to go in a few seconds, all while choosing a shooting location that suited me in terms of remaining hidden and comfortable.

 The Ultralight is slightly longer and bigger than the Ascend-14 but still fits easily on the side of my packs.
 The Ultralight offers additional height for standing shots and extra stability at any height due to its larger-diameter legs.
 All of this comes at only a nominal weight cost.
 I think if you’re a competitive shooter and looking for the most stability you can get, the Ultralight is the way to go.